 Editor: modify P2420L35-44 as follows:

 Transmission of the PSDU is completed with the transmission of the last bits of the (encoded) PSDU.
 If no TRN-T/R fields are specified inthe PHY-TXSTART.request primitive, the PHY shall issue a PHYTXEND.confirm primitive after the transmission of the last bits.
-If TRN-T and TRN-R are requested in the PHY-TXSTART.request primitive, the transmission continues with the transmissionof AGC subfields and TRN-T/R subfields.
-The PHY issues the PHY-TXEND.confirm primitive to the MAC after the transmission of the last TRN-T/R subfield.
+If TRN subfields are requested in the PHY-TXSTART.request primitive, the transmission continues with the transmissionof AGC subfields and TRN subfields.
+The PHY issues the PHY-TXEND.confirm primitive to the MAC after the transmission of the last TRN subfield.
 The packet transmission shall be completed, and the PHY entity shall enter the receive state (i.e., PHYTXSTART shall be disabled).
 Each PHY-TXEND.request primitive is acknowledged with a PHY-TXEND.confirm primitive from the PHY.

 Editor: in P2423L6 replace TRN-R/T with TRN.